holochain/docs-pages/src/concepts/4_dht.md

 * A piece of data in a DHT is retrieved by its unique address, which is based on the data’s hash.
 * Each participant takes responsibility to be an authority for validating and storing a small portion of the public data in the DHT.
 * Holochain’s DHT is a validating DHT that remembers the validation result of existing entries.
 This speeds things up for everyone and allows the detection of bad actors.
-* Holochain’s DHT also detects agents’ attempts to roll back their source chains and create alternate histories.
+* Holochain’s DHT also detects agents’ attempts to modify their source chains.
 * Authority selection for a piece of data is random and enforced by all honest peers.
-* News of bad actors is spread through warrants, which are special pieces of data that carry signed evidence of rule-breaking.
+* News of bad actors is spread through warrants, which are special validation results that attest that an agent has broken the rules.
-* An app can set a resilience factor, or expected level of DHT redundancy, for each entry type.
 * A DHT tolerates network disruptions.
 It can keep operating as two separate networks and subsequently ‘heal’ when the network is repaired.

 ## Learn more